jarObees/MidiTree/README.md

 # ⚠️ Notes
 - Currently an ALPHA release.
 Expect bugs and quirks!
-- Report bugs, suggestions or comments to me e-mail:
+- Report bugs, suggestions or comments to my e-mail: josegomezstuffs@gmail.com

 # For use in 🅰️bleton
 Ableton is clunky with MIDI FX, idk why so follow these steps and you should be good.